monix/monix-kafka/README.md

 Enjoy!

+### Caveats

+Starting from Kafka 0.10.1.0, there is `max.poll.interval.ms` setting:

+    The maximum delay between invocations of poll() when using consumer group management.
+    This places an upper bound on the amount of time that the consumer can be idle before fetching more records.
+If poll() is not called before expiration of this timeout, then the consumer is considered failed and  the group will rebalance in order to reassign the partitions to another member.

+Since, monix-kafka backpressures until all records has been processed.
+This could be a problem if processing takes time.
+You can reduce `max.poll.records` if you are experiencing this issue.

 ## How can I contribute to Monix-Kafka?

 We welcome contributions to all projects in the Monix organization and would love